Skip to main content

 Reconnecting an account

-If you call POST /v1/accounts/connect for an account that is already connected, the upsert updates the stored token.
-This is safe to call when tokens expire.
+If you call POST /v1/accounts/connect for an account that is already connected, the flow runs again and the stored token is upserted.
+This is safe to call when tokens expire and is the supported path for token refresh on platforms that lack long-lived tokens.

 OAuth 2.1 for MCP and API clients